databrickslabs/dbldatagen/docs/source/repeatable_data_generation.rst

 If a random seed is provided, either as an argument to the DataGenerator instance specification, or as option on the column specification, the random seed will be applied to fields when random data generation is used.

-By default, a default random seed is used unless a specific random seed is provided.
+By default, a default random seed is used and the randomSeedMethod is set to 'hash_fieldname' unless a specific random seed is provided.

 Use of Hashed field names
 ^^^^^^^^^^^^^^^^^^^^^^^^^